sascholle/sascholle.githib.io/content/publication/journal-article/index.md

 ---
-title: "Does AI in public discourse change with diferent political and socio-economic systems?
+title: "Does AI in public discourse change with different political and socio-economic systems?
 An analysis of the AI debate in newspapers in the emergent AI Superpowers: USA, China and Germany"

 authors:
 - Sabine Scholle